 Doing these x rays will give an accurate diagnosis of dental decay in-between the teeth.
 The images that are taken capture the molars and premolars.
 It will capture four images, which is necessary to capture all the back teeth.
 Clearly, this represents a technological revolution in health and oral care.
 If you think about it technology is used for just about everything.
 There are no limitations.
 All in all, the more susceptible you are to tooth decay the more frequently you will be required to have this X-Ray done.

-Of course when you are having this X-Ray done you must be wearing an apron to protect the rest of your body or it can cause risks.
-The exposure is meant for to only focus on the teeth the radiation is not meant to seep through to the rest of the body, which would be dangerous.
+Of course, when you are having this X-Ray done you must be wearing an apron to protect the rest of your body or it can cause risks.
+The exposure is meant to only focus on the teeth the radiation is not meant to seep through to the rest of the body, which would be dangerous.
 So it is crucial you follow proper instructions.
-The operation of today’s high-speed film and digital sensor tools has extensively condensed emission exposure, while escalating precision.
+The operation of today’s high-speed film and digital sensor tools has extensively condensed emission exposure while escalating precision.

 So for all parents out there, you will probably want to look into this procedure, as it is vital for your child’s health and oral care.

 Considering though if not properly done could lead to risks, although it shouldn’t happen if you are dealing with professionals.
 One probably wonders is there a risk if you have too many x-rays possibly?
 According to Healthy Debate, the American Dental Association recommends that an individual specifically an adult with decent oral health and a low level of risks with dental problems, ought to have x-rays done approximately every 24 to 36 months.
 And it is also good to know for those who are concerned about radiation that the amount used in dental x-rays is actually small.
 So really you have nothing to worry about.